top of page

 Patupairere

-Inside our mountain are stories of fairylike people and battles of wit they had with Maori.
-Many other tribes saw patupairere as trouble makers with magic abilities.
+Our mountain Ngongotaha have stories of fairylike people and the battles of wit they had with Maori settling in the area.
+Many other tribes saw patupairere as trouble makers with magic abilities but the tribes of Rotorua embrassed them within our marriages for their bloodlines to the land.

-Those descendants who lived around Rotorua were known for their white hair and pale skin.
+Those descendants who live around Rotorua were known for their white or red hair and pale skin.

 Patupairere practises were more aligned to nature and spirit than our own.